Open Redirect Attacks & Vulnerabilities: How To Avoid It

 302 Found (or Temporary) Redirect:

-A temporary redirect where the requested is shifted to a new URL for a while.
+A temporary redirect where the request is shifted to a new URL for a while.
 Unlike a 301 redirect, a 302 redirect does not transfer the SEO value to the new URL.
-As it’s for the short term and fools the users with the scenarios like site maintenance or A/B testing.
+As it’s for the short term and fools the users with scenarios like site maintenance or A/B testing.

 303 See Other Redirect:

-A different redirect that instructs the browsers to perform a GET (GETting” data from a source) request to the particular URL.
+A different redirect instructs the browsers to perform a GET (GETting” data from a source) request to the particular URL.
 It is often used in response to a POST request to prevent the browser from resubmitting the form data when the page is refreshed.
 This redirect is not commonly used for general URL redirection purposes.

 307 Temporary Redirect: